30 watercolor painting ideas for beginners

 Dreaming of faraway places?
 You can imagine that you're there by painting a beautiful misty mountain scene.
 Start by using a grey wash to create the sky and the distant hills, adding a few trees along the horizon with a little green paint.
 Lightly paint some faint trees in green and blue in front of the hills and finish by painting some dark green trees in the foreground.

 If you're struggling to decide what to paint, sometimes it's fun to have a go at making abstract patterns and make it up as you go.
 Experiment with different colours and patterns and see where your imagination takes you!

 Folk art is found in lots of countries around the world, but Eastern Europe and Russia are probably the best known for their intricate traditional paintings.
 Draw a vertical line on your paper and sketch some symmetrical flowers and leaves, as shown below.

-Flowers in a vase
+16. Flowers in a vase

 We love the vibrant colours of this still life vase of flowers created by artist Kerrie Woodhouse.
 She has lots of beautiful watercolor ideas to inspire you over on her website.

 Learning how to blend watercolor paints is an essential technique – it can help you to create amazing works of art very quickly.
 This watercolor blending tutorial by Inkstruck will show you how to blend colours together and build your watercolor painting skills.

 This cheerful design is bound to brighten up any room in your home.
 Learn how to paint a pineapple with this step by step guide from Elise Engh Studios.

-Modern abstract watercolor painting
+19. Modern abstract watercolor painting

 Sometimes the best way to find your creative flow is to paint random patterns and shapes.
 If you're doing this, it can be helpful to think about what colours you might like to use before you begin.
 The finished result will be random and uniquely yours – you can guarantee that no one else will have the same painting as you!

 Find floral inspiration by painting this loose watercolor peonies project created by Blushed Design.
 The soft colours used in this painting creates a gorgeous pastel effect.
 Play around and try painting other kinds of flower in this style.

-More watercolor cacti
+21. More watercolor cacti